lightly-ai/lightly/docs/source/docker/integration/docker_with_datasource.rst

 This workflow of iteratively growing your dataset with the Lightly Docker has the following advantages:

-- You can learn from your findings after the first iteration to know which raw data you need to collect next.
+- You can learn from your findings after each iteration to know which raw data you need to collect next.
 - Only your new data is processed, saving you time and compute cost.
 - You don't need to configure anything, just run the same command again.